On nonlinear instability of Prandtl's boundary layers: the case of Rayleigh's stable shear flows: Introduction

+The Prandtl's boundary layer equations on $u_P = (u_{P,1},u_{P,2})$ read \beq \end{equation} together with appropriate boundary conditions to correct the no-slip boundary conditions of Navier-Stokes solutions.
+In the above, $\partial_x p^0$ denotes the pressure gradient of the Euler flow on the boundary, and $u_{P,1}$ is the horizontal component of the velocity.

-Prandtl boundary layers have been intensively studied in the mathematical literature.
+These equations have been intensively studied in the mathematical literature.
 Notably, solutions to the Prandtl equations have been constructed for monotonic data \cite{Oleinik1,Oleinik, Xu, MW} or data with Gevrey or analytic regularity \cite{Caf1, DGV1, VV}.
 In the case of non-monotonic data with Sobolev regularity, the Prandtl equations are ill-posed \cite{DGV,GVN,GuoN}.

 The validity of Prandtl's Ansatz \eqref{Ansatz} has been established in \cite{Caf1,Caf2} for initial data with analytic regularity, leaving a remainder of order $\sqrt \nu$.
 A similar result is also obtained in \cite{Mae}.
-The Ansatz \eqref{Ansatz}, with a specific boundary layer profile, has been recently justified for data with Gevrey regularity \cite{DGV2}.
-When only data with Sobolev regularity are assumed, E. Grenier proved in \cite{Gr1} that such an asymptotic expansion is false, up to a remainder of order $\nu^{1/4}$ in $L^\infty$ norm.
-The invalidity of the expansion is proved near boundary layers with an inflection point or more precisely near those that are spectrally unstable for the Rayleigh equations.
+The Ansatz \eqref{Ansatz}, with a specific boundary layer profile, has been recently justified for data with Gevrey regularity \cite{DGV2} by deriving sharp linear semigroup bounds near a stationary shear flow via energy estimates.

+However these positive results hide a strong instability occurring at high spatial frequencies.
+For some profiles, there exist instabilities with horizontal wave numbers of order $\nu^{-1/2}$ which grow like $\exp(C t / \sqrt{\nu})$.
+Within an analytic framework, these instabilities are initially of order $\exp(-D / \sqrt{\nu})$ and therefore later are of size $\exp( (Ct - D) /\sqrt{\nu})$.
+They remain negligible in bounded time (as long as $t < D/ 2 C$ for instance).